Macron vs Le Pen: France votes in tense presidential runoff

 The result of voting in France, a nuclear-armed nation with one of the world’s biggest economies, could also impact the conflict in Ukraine, as France has played a key role in diplomatic efforts and support for sanctions against Russia.

+“I am serene,” she said as she cast her ballot in the northern town of Henin-Beaumont.
+“I have confidence in the French.”
+She took selfies with fans, as Macron greeted crowds with handshakes and embraces in the English Channel coastal town of Le Touquet.

-Both candidates are trying to court the 7.7 million votes of a leftist candidate Jean-Luc Melenchon, defeated in the first vote.
+Both candidates are trying to court the 7.7 million votes of leftist candidate Jean-Luc Melenchon, who was defeated in the first round on April 10.

-For many who voted for left-wing candidates in the first round April 10, this runoff vote presents a unpalatable choice between a nationalist in Le Pen, and a president who some feel has veered to the right during his first term.
+For many who voted for left-wing candidates in the first round, the runoff presents an unpalatable choice between a nationalist in Le Pen, and a president who some feel has veered to the right during his first term.
 The outcome could depend on how left-wing voters make up their minds: between backing Macron or abstaining and leaving him to fend for himself against Le Pen.

+Voting west of Paris in the suburb of Le Pecq, Stephanie David cast her ballot for Macron “without much joy.”
+She had voted for the Communist Party candidate in round one.

+“It was the least worst choice,” said the transport logistics worker.
+Le Pen was anathema to her: “Even if she tries to soften her rhetoric, I can’t stomach it.”

-All opinion polls in recent days converge toward a win for the 44-year-old pro-European centrist — yet the margin over his 53-year-old nationalist rival varies broadly, from 6 to 15 percentage points, depending on the poll.
+All opinion polls in recent days converge toward a win for the 44-year-old pro-European Macron — yet the margin over his 53-year-old far-right rival varies broadly.
 Polls also forecast a possibly record-high number of people who will either cast a blank vote or not vote at all.

-Earlier this week, Macron took the gloves in a two-hour-45-minute debate — the last of the campaign — tearing into his far-right challenger as he seeks the votes he needs to win.
+Retiree Jean-Pierre Roux voted to keep out Le Pen’s father Jean-Marie in the 2002 runoff and again against his daughter in 2017.
+But Roux could not bring himself to vote Macron again this time.
+He put an empty envelope in the voting box.
+He said he regarded Macron as too arrogant to vote for again, citing a common complaint of the president that Le Pen echoed, too.

+“I am not against his ideas but I cannot stand the person,” he said.

 Le Pen has sought to appeal to working class voters struggling with surging prices amid the fallout of Russia’s war in Ukraine — an approach that even Macron acknowledged has found resonance in the wider public.
 She said bringing down the cost of living would be her priority if elected as France’s first woman president, and she portrayed herself as the candidate for voters unable to make ends meet.